Admirers still urging sainthood for chaplain killed on 9/11

 Particularly striking, Sapienza said, was how Judge interacted lovingly with others, whether they were homeless people or wealthy celebrities.

+The turnout of more than 2,000 people at Judge’s funeral proved that point.
+The mourners included Bill and Hillary Clinton, as well as hundreds of firefighters.

-Sapienza had joined the Marist Brothers, a Catholic order, and took a pledge of celibacy after leading an active gay social life.
+Sapienza had joined the Marist Brothers, a Catholic order, and took a pledge of celibacy after years of an active gay social life.
 But within a few years, he left the church, no longer able to reconcile his faith with a disapproving view of homosexual relations as “intrinsically disordered.”

 He remains grateful to Judge for supporting that decision.